JibanRawal/Google-Data-Analytics-Certificate/README.md

 **Data Analysis** is the collection, organization and transformation of the data in order to draw the conclusion, make predictions and drive informed decision making.

 **Data Analyst** is the person responsible for the data analysis to support the data driven decision management.
+A data analyst is an explorer, a detective, and an artist all rolled into one.
+Analytics is the quest for inspiration